Go Back

 INSTRUCTIONS

-• Preheat your oven to 190°c (170°c for fan-assisted ovens, Gas Mark 5 or 375°F) and grease a couple of baking sheets with a little excess butter/margarine.
+• Preheat your oven to 190°C (170°C for fan-assisted ovens, Gas Mark 5 or 375°F) and grease a couple of baking tray with a little extra butter/margarine.

-• In a large bowl, cream the sugar and butter until light and fluffy.
+• In a large bowl, cream together the sugar and butter until light and fluffy in both colour and texture.

 • Add the egg and mix until combined.
 Add the treacle and mix through.

-• Lightly dampen your hands will a little water.
-Take 1-2 tbsp of the dough and roll in your hands into a ball, before placing onto your pre-greased baking sheets.
+• Lightly dampen your hands with a little water.
+Take 1-2 tbsp of the dough and roll it in your hands into a ball before placing it onto your pre-greased baking sheets.
 Repeat with the rest of the dough, leaving space between each bun.

 • Gently flatten each bun a little before baking in your preheated oven for 15-20 minutes, until they are golden and look dry on top.